Kruptein/planarally-docs/docs/dm/notes.md

 # Notes

-To access notes, click <font-awesome :icon="['far', 'compass']"/> and "Notes" from the dropdown menu.
+To access notes, click <font-awesome :icon="['fas', 'cog']"/> and "Notes" from the dropdown menu.
 This opens a menu of notes.
 To create a new note, click the plus icon.
 This will open a box where you can write your note.